dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 brew install mongodb
 ```

-We're going to be building a petition site, where users can sign various petitions.
+We're going to be building a poll site, where users can sign various polls.
 We will be using [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter) to start — take a look through the `package.json` file.
 Mostly this sets us up with an `express` node server with a tiny bit of boiler plate as well as linting and babel.

-🚀 Do what you did in [SA4](http://cs52.me/assignments/sa/react-videos/) when pulling from your own starterpack: create your own repo with the classroom link, add a starter remote to express-babel-starter, and pull from it.
+🚀 Do what you did in [SA4](http://cs52.me/assignments/sa/react-videos/) when pulling from your own starterpack but in this case we'll pull from a different starter — create your own repo with the classroom link, add a starter remote to express-babel-starter, and pull from it.
 Then run these following commands to start our new node+express app in dev reloading mode.

 ```bash
 npm install